 - Downstream filters have reduced replacement needs, because they’re not filtering oil.

 - Energy costs are minimized because there’s no need to increase force — some fluid-flooded units can see a downstream pressure drop due to filtration.

 - Reduced oil costs, because there’s no need to continually refill your compressor.

-- Typically, these units can unload within two seconds of the command to unload, and will use about 18% of their full load horsepower when unloaded.
+- Typically, these units can unload within two seconds of the unload command and will use about 18% of their full load horsepower when unloaded.

 Those savings can be very tempting.
-To see if you can make use of the oil-less compressors, you’ll need an understanding of how the compressors work and in which applications they work best.
+To see if you can make use of the oil-less compressors, you’ll need an understanding of how the compressors work, how they compare to other types of models and in which applications they work best.

 Functional Steps of How Oil-Less Air Compressors Work

 Understanding how oil-free air compressors work and why they last as long as they do is best illustrated by reviewing each function in a step-by-step method.
 Let’s walk through how an oil-less air compressor starts working and provides you with the compressed air that you need.

 Oil-less air compressors start by bringing in outside air through their unloader valve and passing it through an inlet air filter (or filters) in order to ensure that the air is clean.
 The filter will limit damage to your compressor and its internal components.
 These filters are typically fine enough that they keep out dust, dirt and small debris.